appu1232/Discord-Selfbot/README.md

 ## Features

-- Simple calculator
 - Google search (web or image).
+- Keyword/mention logger.
+Log messages from any or all servers that have one of the keywords you specify.
+Useful for seeing if someone mentioned your name or your favorite show/book/whatever else keyword.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
-- Ping command that shows the response time.
 - Set yourself as afk and message a user telling them you are away if they message/mention you.
 - Dynamically add custom commands.
 Stored in ``commands.json`` which has some sample commands added to start with.
 - Quick commands so you can post pointless stuff as fast as possible like ``lenny``, ``shrug``, ``flip``, ``unflip``, and ``comeatmebro``
 - Self-destruct your previous message with animated text and a countdown.
 Yes, it's very pointless and abuses the rate-limit...but it looks cool.
+- Simple calculator
+- Ping command that shows the response time.

 ## Setup